LAKE SEBU | LAND OF THE DREAMWEAVERS | TRAVEL GUIDE

 Brgy.
 Poblacion, Municipality of Lake Sebu

 Owner: Ms. Judy Artacho

 The nearest airport in the place is located in General Santos City.

 From the airport take a taxi to the bus station and look for buses heading for Lake Sebu.

-You can take a bus heading for General Santos or Koronadal/Marbel (also Yellow Bus line).
+From Davao City, you can take a bus heading for General Santos or Koronadal/Marbel (also Yellow Bus line).
 From there, you may take the similar directions above.